josojo/subjectivocracy/Forkonomics.md

 ### Forkonomics-ETTF

 If there are any successful dapps using the forkonomic-token protocol, then these tokens can be bundled in a forkonomic-Exchange-Traded-Token-Fund (ETTF).
-Of course, the forkonomic-ETTF would have its own token, tracking the ETTFs value.
-This token would also follow the forkonomic protocol.
-Forkonomic tokens would be added according to strict, predefined rules.
+Of course, the forkonomic-ETTF would have its own token, the FFT (ForkonomicFund Token), tracking the ETTFs value.
+The FFTw would also follow the forkonomic protocol.
+Other Forkonomic tokens would be added to the ETTF according to strict, predefined rules.
 The decision on whether a token meets these rules would be found with the following process:
 1. Anyone can make a proposal to add or remove tokens to the fund
 2. The fund will take the proposal and make a question to realit.io and a current arbitrator, whether this proposal should be accepted.
 3. Realit.io will answer this question